-Almost immediately, the medical community embraced the tool, then applied it to other kinds of patients: victims of stroke, trauma, cancer, Parkinson's disease, neurodegenerative diseases and advanced
+Almost immediately, the medical community embraced the tool, then applied it to other kinds of patients: victims of stroke, trauma, cancer, Parkinson's disease, neurodegenerative diseases and advanced dementia.

 "With this technique, it became easier -- you avoided the (operating room), you could do it in the endoscopic suite, and it was much faster.
 You didn't have to do deep anesthesia or face surgical complications," said Dr. Timothy O. Lipman, chief of the GI-Hepatology-Nutrition Section of the Veterans Affairs Medical Center in Washington, D.C.

 The surgery was also lucrative: Medicare pays doctors $225 to $1,047 to place the tube and pays hospitals $591 to $3,361.

 For nursing homes, it eased the workload of hand feeding.

 As the market expanded, so did innovations in device design, materials, pumps and placement techniques.
 Each improvement boosted PEG popularity.

 Initially, no companies were interested in manufacturing the tube, predicting little demand.
 Ponsky finally persuaded a company, American Endoscopy, to produce it.
 Now a dozen large corporations, such as Abbott and Nestle, dominate the market.

 Some manufacturers lease the feeding apparatus at low cost to hospitals and nursing homes in exchange for a commitment to use only the manufacturers' food and supplies.

 Major marketing budgets boost business.
 "PEG Kits are even more convenient to use than before," boasts manufacturer Kimberly-Clark.